Information Regarding Accommodation for Persons with Disabilities

 What is Required?

-The Board will make reasonable accommodations to individuals with disabilities.
+The Board will make reasonable accommodations for individuals with disabilities.
 Such accommodations will be made unless a fundamental alteration in the examination or other admission requirements would result.
 In order to accomplish this, the Board will furnish auxiliary aids and services when necessary to ensure effective communication.
 The Board will administer the examination so that it is readily accessible to individuals with disabilities.

 Individuals with disabilities will not be tested separately from other examinees, unless the separate programs are necessary to ensure that the test is equally effective.
 If the individual prefers not to accept a reasonable accommodation, the Board will not require an individual with a disability to accept such a reasonable accommodation.